Trish DEAN | Co-Director and cellist

-Tasmanian born cellist Trish Dean (formerly O'Brien) is the co-Artistic Director of Ensemble Q and cellist of the Endeavour Trio.
-She is also co-Director of the new Queensland International Chamber Music Competition and teaches at the Queensland Conservatorium Griffith University.
+Tasmanian born cellist Trish Dean (formerly O'Brien) is the co-Artistic Director and cellist of Ensemble Q.

 Trish is also an award winning photographer, utilising skills that she developed during a period of several years after a severe wrist injury and subsequent inability to play the cello.
 She won several International Aperture Silver awards as well as a Bronze medal in the Prix de la Photographie PX3 competition (Paris), in the arts documentary category.